What are the risks of sitting too much?

 Sitting in front of the TV isn't the only concern.
 Any extended sitting — such as behind a desk at work or behind the wheel — can be harmful.
 What's more, spending a few hours a week at the gym or otherwise engaged in moderate or vigorous activity doesn't seem to significantly offset the risk.

-Rather, the solution seems to be less sitting and more moving overall.
-You might start by simply standing rather than sitting whenever you have the chance.
+The solution seems to be less sitting and more moving overall.
+You might start by simply standing rather than sitting whenever you have the chance or think about ways to walk while you work.
+For example:

 - Stand while talking on the phone or eating lunch.